tenzir/platform/examples/keycloak/README.md

 ### Custom Scopes

-By default, the Tenzir Platform requests the `profile email oidc offline_access` scopes when logging in.
+By default, the Tenzir Platform requests the `profile email openid offline_access` scopes when logging in.
 To adjust this, set the `PUBLIC_OIDC_SCOPES` environment variable to a space-separated list of scope names.